ssmaceachern-dev/mythicalmonsters/chapter6_downtime.md

 ___

-## Redefine Ideals
+## Redefine Virtues
-A character's Ideals will often be put to the test during their adventures.
-Sometimes these Ideals can get in the way or a character experiences something that changes their perspective and forces them to redefine their views on the world.
+A character's Virtues will often be put to the test during their adventures.
+Sometimes these Virtues can get in the way or a character experiences something that changes their perspective and forces them to redefine their views on the world.

 ### **Weekly Action**
-When a character spends a Weekly Action to redefine their ideals, they gain the ability to change the wording of an existing Ideal or add a new Ideal to their character sheet.
+When a character spends a Weekly Action to redefine their ideals, they gain the ability to change the wording of an existing Virtue or add a new Virtue to their character sheet.
 ___